bakercms/BakerCMS-Plugins/search/readme.txt

-Search Plugin for Hotaru CMS
+Search Plugin for Baker CMS
 ---------------------------------
 Created by: Nick Ramsay